 I found this history on the Linnton Neighborhood Website.
 They have alot of information there, and it seems that at one time it was a bustling town!
 Here is what I found:

 1843 – Linnton was the landing site of the first Canestoga wagons to raft the Columbia, the spot selected by Morton McCarver and Peter Burnett.
 They named the place for a senator from Missouri, Lewis Linn, who authored land grant legislation to “keep Oregon out of the hands of the English.”
-They built a log road over the hill (now Springville Road), for the wagons to proceed on, and when their speculation in Linnton didn’t immediately produce the port city they were hoping for, hit the road themselves, Burnett to become the first governor of California, McCarver to historic linntonfound Sacramento and Tacoma.
+They built a log road over the hill (now Springville Road), for the wagons to proceed on, and when their speculation in Linnton didn’t immediately produce the port city they were hoping for, hit the road themselves, Burnett to become the first governor of California, McCarver to found Sacramento and Tacoma.

 1844 – James John built a warehouse in Linnton.
 In 1846 he moved across the river.
 A visiting Navy lieutenant, Neil Howison, called Linnton “very poor, and persecuted by mosquitoes day and night,” with a future that was ”doubtful.”